 - Critical and Condemning Attitudes and Thoughts: The heart of a “critic or accuser” is postured above others.
 The heart of a Christian leader is postured in servanthood.

 - Independent Attitude: We are to be united in heart as one, although we may all have different functions.
-If we ever feel “out there, like we just want to do our own thing” what is the purpose of this need?
-The Kingdom which is to embrace the whole body of Christ.
-(An independent attitude can actually be a spirit of rebellion in disguise.)
+If we ever feel like we need to be “out there alone, so we can just do our own thing,” or that “no one else will understand,” then this is not from God.
+If you are connected to the body of Christ where you know the leaders hear from the Holy Spirit, then you should trust the Holy Spirit to speak to the leaders to confirm what He is saying to you.
+(An independent attitude can actually be a spirit of rebellion against authority in disguise.)

 - Desiring to Control Others: Use of a position of Authority or gift of the Holy Spirit to fulfill our ambition and vision instead of seeking the destiny God has for us.
 In order to reach our goals, we may seek to control and manipulate others.
 We should count on God’s favor to open the doors instead of pushing others to do what we feel is right.